Ratgeber

 Disadvantages of the mixed circuit:

-When should you connect your solar modules in parallel, when in series, and when does a mixed connection make sense?
+When should you connect your solar panels in parallel, when in series, and when does a mixed connection make sense?

-Now that we know how to connect solar panels in series, parallel, or mixed configurations, let's take a look at where each type makes sense.
-Choosing between these configurations can have a significant impact on the performance and efficiency of your solar system, whether it's for a motorhome or a balcony power station.
+Now that we know how solar panels are connected in series, parallel, or mixed configurations, let's look at where each type makes sense.
+The choice between these connection types can significantly impact the performance and efficiency of your solar system, whether it's for a camper van or a balcony power plant.
 In the following sections, we'll give you concrete examples to help you make the optimal decision for your project.
-Whether you want to enjoy the freedom of the road in your camper or harness the sun's power directly on your balcony, the right configuration makes all the difference.
-So let's dive deeper and find out which configuration is best for your needs.

 Series connection:

-• Ideal for: Motorhomes that frequently park in mountainous or wooded areas where partial shading by trees or other obstacles is common.
-Also suitable if the installation is designed to meet the energy needs of lower but constant consumers.
+• Ideal for: Motorhomes that frequently park in wooded or mountainous areas where partial shading is common.

-• Example: A camper that often parks in the shade or where individual modules are partially shaded during the day.
-Parallel connection helps minimize the effects of shading, as each module operates independently, thus maximizing energy yield.
+• Example: A camper that is often parked in the shade or where individual modules are partially shaded.

 Mixed circuit: